 Layout Trumps Size

 Calculating out 1,000 square feet per person doesn't always work, however, because the perfect home for you and your family is more about design.
 This is where more self-evaluation comes into play.
 Real estate agents say that the kitchen is the most valuable room in selling a house, but what good is a large kitchen if you aren't a family that really cooks or entertains?
 On average, homeowners dedicate a little more than 10% of the house size to kitchen space.
 This percentage also depends on the number of rooms you have total.

 The difficult part about estimating how much square footage you need in a home is that you have to prepare for now – but also be aware of value when you sell down the line.
 Even if your family doesn't do a lot of cooking, a bigger kitchen is going to offer you value down the line, so it's a great investment.

 The second most important room in the home according to real estate agents is the master bedroom.
 You may be surprised to learn that the average square footage of a bedroom – a master bedroom – is roughly the same as what should be allocated for your kitchen.
 Therefore, about one-fifth of your house is just a kitchen and a bedroom.
 That's kind of misleading, though, based on layout.
 A kitchen might be attached to a dining room for example and some master bedrooms are much larger if they have a separate bathroom attached.

-Another reason that it's so hard to predict how much square footage you'll need is because you may have totally different intentions for a room than the previous owner did.
+Another reason that it's so hard to predict how much square footage you'll need is that you may have totally different intentions for a room than the previous owner did.
 Is that spot upstairs an extra bedroom or an exercise space?
 Is that area downstairs a formal living or a home office?
 Percentage-wise, the National Association of Home Builders states that this is how much you should allocate for each type of room: